damonspriggle/nodejs/README.md

 ## Contribution
  Enter project contriburtion information here.

-## Tests
- Enter project testing information here.

 ## License
-This project is convered under the MIT License.
+This project is convered under the Common Public License Version 1.0 (CPL).

 ## Questions
-For questions about this project, please see my GitHub at [damonspriggle](https://github.com/damonspriggle), or reach out by email at damonspriggle@hotmail.copm.
+For questions about this project, please see my GitHub at [damonspriggle](https://github.com/damonspriggle), or reach out by email at damonspriggle@hotmail.com.